sharryy/cleair/README.md

 # Arduino Smoke Detector System

-This project uses an Arduino microcontroller to build a smoke detector system that can detect the presence of smoke and trigger an alarm.
+This project uses an ESP32 microcontroller to build a smoke detector system that can detect the presence of smoke and trigger an alarm.
 Additionally, it can send data to thingspeak where we can visualize the change in data.

 ### Hardware Components

-1. Arduino board (e.g. Arduino Uno)
+1. ESP32 (e.g. ESP32-wroom-32)
 2. Smoke sensor (e.g. MQ-2 smoke sensor)
 3. Buzzer or speaker for the alarm

 ### Usage

 1. Connect the hardware components according to circuit diagram
-2. Upload the code to the Arduino board.
+2. Upload the code to the microcontroller board.
 3. The smoke detector system is now operational.
 If the smoke sensor detects smoke, the alarm will be triggered.

 ### How to setup Code?